masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.5.15

 Print the first 10 elements returned by the sort function.
 Note: this problem is not tested by tester.rb, but you should have no problem doing it correctly.

+### 1.6 Focused statistical analysis

+TODO: assign reading about functions and default arguments, nil and testing for it, and idiom.

+#### 1.6.1

+Launch irb.
+Define a function "f(x)" that returns x.
+Run "f(3)"; you should see the output "3".
+Run "f()" (no argument); you should receive an error.

+#### 1.6.2

+Define a function "g(x)", with the argument x having a default value of "nil", that returns x.
+Run "g(3)"; you should see the output "3".
+Run "g()" (no argument); you should see the output "nil".

+#### 1.6.3

+Define a function "h(x)", with the argument x having a default value of "nil", that sets x to "undefined" if x is nil, then returns x.
+Run "g(3)"; you should see the output "3".
+Run "g()" (no argument); you should see the output "undefined".

+TODO: Hint about ||= idiom.

+#### 1.6.4

+Within "count.rb", change the sort function, so it has a single argument "unsorted_count", with a default value of nil.
+Change the sort function so that if unsorted_count is nil, its value is set to the return value of the count function.
+At this point, tester.rb should show "1.5 OK", as before; if it did before but doesn't now, you screwed something up here.

+#### 1.6.5

+Back in irb, enter this text: a = [ 1, 3, 2, 4 ].
+Write an expression that returns an array of all elements in a that are greater than 2.
+You should see the output "[3, 4]".

+#### 1.6.6

+Enter this text: h = { 'a' => 1, 'b' => 3, 'c' => 2, 'd' => 4 }.
+Write an expression that returns a hash of all key => value mappings in h for which the value is greater than 2.
+You should see the output *{"b"=>3, "d"=>4}*.

+#### 1.6.7

+Enter this text: h = { 'ant' => 1, 'bird' => 3, 'chimp' => 2, 'dinosaur' => 4 }.
+Write an expression that returns a hash of all key => value mappings in h for which the key is greater than 4 characters in length.
+You should see the output *{"chimp"=>2, "dinosaur"=>4}*.

+#### 1.6.7

+Within "count.rb", define a function named "filtered_sort" that returns an array in which each element is a pair having as the first element a word from The Count of Monte Cristo, and as the second element, the number of times that word occurs in the book; the array must be sorted from greatest number of word occurrences to least; the array must only include words that are 10 characters or more in length.

+#### 1.6.8

+that that returns an array in which each element is a pair having as the first element a word from The Count of Monte Cristo, and as the second element, the number of times that word occurs in the book; the array must be sorted from greatest number of word occurrences to least.

+Print the first 10 elements returned by the filtered_sort function.
+Note: this problem is not tested by tester.rb, but you should have no problem doing it correctly.

+#### 1.6.9

+Read off the answer to the original question of the assignment, using the output of 1.6.8.
+If tester.rb tells you "1.6 OK", your output in 1.6.8 was correct and you got it right.